 - A warm welcoming cafe

 Craigieburn is located 1.5 hours drive west of Christchurch off State Highway 73 between Springfield and Arthurs Pass.
 The turnoff to the field is 9km after Castle Hill Village, with the access road signposted “Craigieburn Valley Ski Area".
 Craigieburn is a non-profit club field run by passionate members situated at the western end of the Craigieburn Range.
-The ski area encompases 2 large basins which recieve snowfall from the easterly storm systems, as well as from the large westerly systems which make it over the main divide.
+The ski area encompasses 2 large basins which receive snowfall from the easterly storm systems, as well as from the large westerly systems which make it over the main divide.

-Craigieburn is well known for its friendly club atmospehere and environmental practices.
+Craigieburn is well known for its friendly club atmosphere and environmental practices.
 There are no chairlifts on the mountain, but there are 3 highspeed nutcracker rope tows that service the field.
-The terrain is suited to the intermediate to advanced skier/boader offering exciting and challenging trails with the 600m vertical descent of Middle Basin (often compared to a heliskiing experience) accessible by an easy traverse from the tow.
+The terrain is suited to the intermediate to advanced skier/boarder offering exciting and challenging trails with the 600m vertical descent of Middle Basin (often compared to a heliskiing experience) accessible by an easy traverse from the tow.
 Bring your own gear, as there are no ski hire facilities up the mountain.

 Highlights of Craigieburn